vorpalnet/blade/services/webrtc/README.md

 Two things are worth knowing before reading a report:

-- **Every fact carries a `leg` attribute**, either `inbound` or `outbound`.
-A browser-to-browser call is a single call that crosses this application twice — outbound through `OutboundFromBrowser`, then back inbound through `InboundToBrowser` by way of the location service — and the second leg inherits the first's `X-Vorpal-ID` correlation id.
+- **Every fact carries a `dialog` attribute**, either `inbound` or `outbound`.
+A browser-to-browser call is a single call that crosses this application twice — outbound through `OutboundFromBrowser`, then back inbound through `InboundToBrowser` by way of the location service — and the second dialog inherits the first's `X-Vorpal-ID` correlation id.
-  Both legs are published under the same correlator, source, and application name, so `leg` is the only attribute that tells them apart.
+  Both dialogs are published under the same correlator, source, and application name, so `dialog` is the only attribute that tells them apart.
 - **`analytics.enabled` is the switch, not `events.enabled`.** Turning on `events.enabled`
   alone gives a live bus connection that carries no call facts.
 The shipped sample fills in